collapsed-stacks/startups/questions/7603/what-are-the-most-important-metrics-for-an-early-stage-startup.md

 - posted by: [Neil](https://stackexchange.com/users/2711480/neil) on 2016-10-27
 - score: 0

-<p>Simple one that I am surprised is not on here - cash flow. </p>
+Simple one that I am surprised is not on here - cash flow.

-<p>In a startup you have lots of demands and variable (but usually quite limited) cash.
+In a startup you have lots of demands and variable (but usually quite limited) cash.
 Therefore, watch your cash flow to determine income and expenditure to identify if you have any short-falls in the future.
-You can also set a "safety net" level of cash that you need to retain. </p>
+You can also set a "safety net" level of cash that you need to retain.

-<p>This will help you identify how much cash you can put into growth activities (e.g. R&amp;D/ Sales team etc.).
-It will also help prevent bankruptcy...</p>
+This will help you identify how much cash you can put into growth activities (e.g. R&D/ Sales team etc.).
+It will also help prevent bankruptcy...